 As well as the information you provide when registering, you will have the opportunity to provide additional data such as interests, profile picture, or additional contact details through your profile.
 Contributions made through the site, for example through chat sessions or discussion forums, may be stored on the site (and visible by other users).

-Information about use of our platform
+We collect information about use of our platform

 - the areas of the platform you visit

-- whether you are new to the site, or have visited it before
+- whether you are new to Kaya, or have visited it before

 - the type of device and browser you use.